blakeelias/tau2-bench/report/BENCHMARK_FIXES.md

 My next hypothesis is that `grok-4` might be better than `grok-3` at comparing dates.
 Indeed, when I ran 20 trials with `grok-4`, with agent temperature 0.0 and user temperature 0.1, it indeed has 100% success rate on task 1.
 In every case, the agent correctly transfers the user to a human agent, and never makes mistakes with comparing dates.

+## Summary

+This document identified and corrected two systematic methodological flaws in the τ-bench airline benchmark:

+1. **Policy ambiguity in human agent transfers**: Ambiguous transfer criteria penalized agents for reasonable policy interpretations.
+The fix clarified the policy to explicitly require exploration of alternatives and other tasks before transferring.

+2. **Premature episode termination**: Simulated users terminated conversations before agents could complete policy-violating actions, giving undeserved passing grades.
+The fix strengthened user behavior to wait for action completion.

+These corrections significantly improved measurement accuracy, with success rates changing by 5-30 percentage points on affected tasks after fixes were applied.
+With accurate baseline measurements established, [EVALUATION_AND_EXTENSIONS.md](EVALUATION_AND_EXTENSIONS.md) proposes forward-looking extensions to better capture the nuanced value of human-AI collaboration.